55 Rapid-Fire Icebreaker Activities For Any Group

 All Together Now

-Divide the team into groups depending on the number.
-It can be groups of three, four, or five.
+Divide the team into groups of three, four, or five.
 Colleagues in each cluster are then required to talk about themselves (including their dislikes and likes).
-The aim is to find three things in common to the other members of the group.
+The aim is to find three things in common with the other members of the group.
+Have each group share what’s in common with the whole team!

 Superlatives